tdcosim/TDcoSim/docs/user_guide_cosimulation_details.tex.md

-# What is T+D co-simulation?
+# T & D co-simulation with PSS/E and OpenDSS

-This section provides a brief overview of T+D co-simulation with PSSE and OpenDSS as implemented in TDcoSim.
+This section provides a brief overview of T & D co-simulation with PSSE and OpenDSS as implemented in TDcoSim.
 Further details and theory can be found in [A combined transmission and distribution system co-simulation framework for assessing the impact of Volt/VAR control on transmission system](https://ieeexplore.ieee.org/document/8274633) and [Load Model Parameter Estimation by Transmission-Distribution Co-Simulation.](https://ieeexplore.ieee.org/document/8442939)

+## Advantages
+It offers two major advantages over doing separate simulations for the transmission and distribution system models.
+   1. Higher degree of fidelity since there will not be aggregation of loads at the distribution system or generation sources at the transmission system.
+   2. Running  a single co-simulation provides time savings over running separate  simulations for each system and manually combining the results.

 ## Assumptions in current software version